jzanetti/Syspop/README.md

 The documentation for the package can be found [here](https://github.com/jzanetti/Syspop/wiki).
 Any questions please contact: _Sijin.Zhang@esr.cri.nz_

-_The above animation shows the movements of 100 agents sampled from the area code 252300 (Oriental Bay) in the morning._
+_The above animation shows the movements of synthetic residents sampled from the area code 251400 (Wellington Central) in the early morning._

 ### Contents: